 - If you made a positional mistake.
 Then acquire a positional understanding the next time.

 There is probably no sport in which two opposing sides are locked in a competitive struggle of such intensity for such a long sustained period of time.
 If one player happens to lapse in concentration, then his or her whole position can collapse in a blink of an eye.

-Drama is present from the start of the game and uncertainty levels rises as the game progress through each stage (opening, middlegame and endgame).
+Drama is present from the start of the game and uncertainty levels rise as the game progress through each stage (opening, middlegame, and endgame).

 However, should we consider chess as the most competitive sport?
 Not in my opinion.
 Drop a comment and let me know if you think otherwise.